What stocks have the best dividends?

 The M1 Finance investment platform includes both a mobile investing app and a desktop platform that are designed to make investing understandable and accessible to investors at all levels so that you can choose what dividend stocks you may want to buy with confidence.
 M1 Finance offers automatic dividend reinvestment so that you know that you will always be fully invested.

-When you open your account, you can either customize your portfolio and choose your own securities or pick from a menu of more than 80 expert portfolios that have been created to meet different financial goals, risk tolerances, and time horizons.
+When you open your account, you can either customize your portfolio and choose your own securities or pick from a menu of more than 80 model portfolios that have been created to meet different financial goals, risk tolerances, and time horizons.
 M1 Finance allows you to invest for free.
 You will not be charged with any management fees or commissions.

 In addition to a variety of different types of investment and retirement accounts, M1 Finance also offers M1 Spend.
 This is an FDIC-insured checking account that is integrated into the M1 application.
 M1 Finance also offers M1 Borrow, which allows you to borrow up to 35 percent of the balance of your portfolio and to pay it back at a low rate of interest on your own schedule.